The Amsterdam-Leiden Seminar is organized jointly by VU University Amsterdam and Leiden University.

-The seminar (usually) takes place every other Wednesday, 16:00-17:00.
+The seminar (usually) takes place once per month on Wednesday afternoon.

-A database of earlier years' seminars can be found here.
+A database of earlier years' seminars (including the former VU-UvA dynamical analysis seminar) can be found here.

 And a route description can be found here.

-Upcoming talks in 2018
+Upcoming talks in 2019

 Previous talks in 2018

 Tuesday, 30 April, 15:00-17:00 @VU Amsterdam

 Abstract: The focus of this talk is on lattice differential equations.
 An important class of solutions are so-called travelling waves, which can be formulated as connecting orbits in a differential equation involving both forward and backward delay terms.
 In this talk I will present a new existence/forcing theorem for monostable waves.
 This relies on a novel topological invariant which I call the Conley-Floer index of the system.